isc-projects/kea/doc/guide/admin.rst

       cql> CREATE KEYSPACE keyspace-name WITH replication = {'class' : 'SimpleStrategy','replication_factor' : 1};

-   (keyspace-name is the name you have chosen for the keyspace)
+   (keyspace-name is the name chosen for the keyspace.)

-4. At this point, you may elect to create the database tables.
+4. At this point, the database tables can be created.
-   (Alternatively, you can exit Cassandra and create the tables using the ``kea-admin`` tool, as explained below.)
+   (It is also possible to exit Cassandra and create the tables using the ``kea-admin`` tool, as explained below.)
 To do this:

    ::

       cqslh -k keyspace-name -f path-to-kea/share/kea/scripts/cql/dhcpdb_create.cql

-   (path-to-kea is the location where you installed Kea)
+   (path-to-kea is the location where Kea is installed.)

-If you elected not to create the tables in Step 4, you can do so now by running the ``kea-admin`` tool:
+If the tables were not created in Step 4, do so now by running the ``kea-admin`` tool:

 ::

    $ kea-admin lease-init cql -n database-name

-Do not do this if you did create the tables in Step 4. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
-If you want to start from scratch, you must remove all data manually.
+Do not do this if the tables were created in Step 4. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
+To start from scratch, all data must be removed manually.
 (This process is a manual operation on purpose, to avoid possibly irretrievable mistakes by ``kea-admin``.)

 .. _cql-upgrade: